Vladween/Basics/README.md

 - EventUpdatable - has purely virtual 'event_update' function.
 Function is called every frame in the event loop - Its container is EventUpdater.
 - Initializable - has purely virtual 'init' function.
 Function is called once before Application::init is called - Its container is Initalizer.

-Here is another example of how you can use AppUpdatables int your programs:
+Here is another example of how you can use AppUpdatables in your programs:
 ```c++:
 // Include Application and AppUpdatables
 #include "AppBasics/Application.h"